 - Transportation to, from, and during an event will be the responsibility of each participating team unless transportation is provided during an event.

 - The FC has two parts: a Field Test and a Presentation.
 The two parts will be scored separately.
 The Field Test will be worth 60% and the Presentation will be worth 40% of the total score.

-- The Field Test will be comprehensive in nature, with many questions using props and tools such as tree specimens and forestry equipment.
+- The Field Test is completed as a team and is comprehensive in nature, with many questions using props and tools such as tree specimens and forestry equipment.
 One test key will be provided for each school at the conclusion of the testing period, to be returned by the end of the testing day.
 The FC Coordinator or designee will be available to answer questions.

 - Test questions will be developed using the FC Learning Objectives and reference materials linked to the Objectives as a guide, but are not necessarily limited to those items.
 Knowledge of basic ecological concepts and information presented during the field trip and field training may be tested as well.

 - Students will not be allowed to use their own reference materials, including cellular devices, during the Field Test.
 All materials needed during the Field Test, including identification keys, reference materials, calculators, and equipment, will be provided at the testing stations.

 - Any and all written and electronic materials teams bring to the event and gather while at the event may be used during presentation prep time.
 Laptop computers will be used, and there will be equal access to

 wirelessinternet when available.
 Hotspot devices will be allowed as determined by the FC Coordinator.

 - Students will not be allowed to review presentation materials once the first presentation period begins and will be asked to gather in one area to wait until their presentation time begins.

 - Each team’s Field Test and Presentation scores will be totaled and overall place awards will be given accordingly.
 All participants will receive a Certificate of Participation.